Adolescent Health & Mental Health

 School Anxiety and School Phobia

 Dr. Maureen Hogan, Past President of the NY State Psychological Association, School Division, presents a clear and informative paper.
 What do students really fear?

 Advice for and by teens, articles on peer pressure & self-esteem, and success stories by Courageous Kids and teens.
 (Fenichel)

 This is aimed at teens.
 A discussion about the demands of adolescence, including peer pressure, trying to feel good about yourself, & the importance of What is "Cool".

-More prevalent than many realize, here are some statistics as well as additional sources of information and support, from the National Alliance on Mental Illness (NAMI).
+More prevalent than many realize, here are some studies, statistics, and additional sources of information and support, from the National Alliance on Mental Illness (NAMI).

 A collection of useful sites for teens, featuring expert advice on dating, hormones, peer pressure, and school pressure.
 Includes teen sites, educational sites, and special features.
 (Fenichel)